Shareholder Protection

 - A choice of life or life and critical illness cover

-- The flexibility to adjust cover when the financial needs of the business change*
+- The flexibility to adjust cover when the financial needs of the business

 Each individual shareholder can take out separate cover for themselves (known as an ‘own life’ policy).
 This insures them for a sum assured equivalent to the value of their company shares.
 If they choose to, they can write this into trust to benefit their co-shareholders.

-You may also need your shareholding clients to enter into an explicit agreement that if one of them dies, the remaining shareholders can buy their shares from their personal representatives.
+You may need your shareholding clients to enter into an explicit agreement that if one of them dies, the remaining shareholders can buy their shares from their personal representatives.

 They can also agree that if one of them suffers a critical illness, the affected shareholder can choose to sell their share.
 If they decide to do this, the remaining shareholders must buy it.